Appccessibility-Shox/VocabularyLog/README.md

     <img align="right" style="position: absolute" src="Resources/MacAppStoreBadge.svg">
   </a>
 </h1>

+**If you have aphasia, dementia or any other accessiblity need, please email me at shockerellapps@gmail.com for 100% off this extension - no questions asked.**

 If you're always discovering new words online, but can never seem to commit them to memory, it may help to keep a "vocabulary log".
 But maintaining one manually can be a chore.
 Vocabulary Log for Safari takes the hassle out of expanding your vocabulary and makes discovering & learning words fun again.

 ![Vocabulary Log Running on a MacBookPro](https://github.com/patrickshox/VocabularyLog/blob/main/Resources/Macbook%20Pro.png)